Geometric Approaches on Persistent Homology: Upper Bound for Life Spans via Width

-The following theorem bounds the lifetime of a $2$-dimensional topological feature in terms of its width.
+The following theorem bounds the life span of a $2$-dimensional topological feature in terms of its width.
 The main idea of the proof is to slice the manifold up into small diameter pieces (slabs) by using the best sweepout.